KilianTrunk/GA-Task/README.md

 ## Usage

-1. Install the dependencies using `npm install`.
+1. Start by installing (if not already) this package with `npm i gameart-task-kilian`.
-2. Start the server by running `node ping-pong.js`.
+2. Start the server by running `npm run pingpongserver`.
 3. Access the server at `http://localhost:3000/ping` in your browser or any API client.

 ## Customization